lupyuen/nuttx-star64/README.md

 Connect Star64 SBC to the Ethernet wired network and power up.

-Star64 fails to boot over the network (because we don't have a DHCP+TFTP Combo Server), but that's OK...
+Star64 fails to boot over the network (because we don't have a [BOOTP Server](https://en.wikipedia.org/wiki/Bootstrap_Protocol) or DHCP+TFTP Combo Server), but that's OK...

 ```text
 ethernet@16030000 Waiting for PHY auto negotiation to complete....... done